pagopa/rtd-ms-transaction-filter/README.md

 #### When and how the new Batch Acquirer files will be released?
 The new Batch Acquirer file will be released gradually in a date TBD.
 The current Batch Acquirer version will coexist with the new one in order to manage correctly the new and the old version of the transactions flow.

+#### Out of memory errors
+The error occurs when trying to proces the hpan files without enough space reserved for the java process.
+As of right now the suggested heap space is of 6 Gigabytes

+#### JDBC Error: Unable to acquire JDBC Connection
+The error occurs when using a connection pool that is undersized for the operations to be executed inside the database.
+In case this error occurs, the suggested action is to extend the connection pool, using the config property _spring.datasource.hikari.maximumPoolSize_